 Our target group for customers consists of adults over the age of 21.
-Seventy-Two (72%) of Brockton's population fit that target demographic.
-The following chart breaks down our major market's age demographics, illustrating all the different age groups within our chosen location of Brockton.
+Seventy-Two (72%) of the greater Abington area's population fit that target demographic.
+Sixty-nine percent (69%) of Abington's population fit the target demographic.
+The following charts break down our major market's age demographics, illustrating all the different age groups within our chosen location of Abington and our neighboring major city of Brockton.